 Market prices for securities of technology companies historically have been very volatile.
 The market for these securities has from time to time experienced significant price and volume fluctuations for reasons unrelated to the operating performance of any one company.
-In the past, following periods of market volatility, public company shareholders have often instituted securities class action litigation.
-Such securities litigation could result in substantial costs and divert the resources and attention of our management from our business.
+In the past, following periods of market volatility, public company shareholders have often instituted securities class action litigation, as was the case in February and March, 2015, when class actions of our shareholders, alleging violations of the Exchange Act, were initiated against the Company and certain of our officers as defendants.
+Any such additional securities litigation could result in substantial costs and divert the resources and attention of our management from our business.